raspberrypilearning/count-the-creatures/en/step_4.md

 change x by [10]
 ```

+**Note:** If you have used a different animal sprite, make sure that you add code to your animal sprite instead.
+If you have used a different colour, make sure that you use the `broadcast`{:class="block3events"} block that shows the colour of your choice.

 --- /task ---

 --- task ---

 Hold up your paper so that it touches the target.
-Test that the sprite moves across the Stage when the colour is recognised.
+Test that the **Toucan** sprite (or animal sprite) moves across the Stage when the colour is recognised.

 --- /task ---